The Science of Rainbows - Introduction

 Because they all travel at the same speed, the shorter the wavelength, the higher the frequency of waves, thus the higher the energy.

 The photons (energy) in the visible spectrum take the form of light.
-Infrared radiation (radiation = emission of energy) is heat.
+Infrared radiation is heat (radiation = emission of energy).
 Visible light, infrared radiation, microwaves, and radio waves are forms of nonharmful radiation, as the photons do not have enough energy to break chemical bonds or ionize molecules.
 UV radiation, X-rays, and Gamma rays are harmful to living cells because the photons do have enough energy to cause chemical reactions.
 This is why you wear a lead cover when getting a dental X-ray, as X-rays can't pass through lead.
 The sun emits UV radiation, which is why sunscreen is important.

 visable spectrum diagram red, orange, yellow, green, blue and violet light depicted as waves, illustrating how red has the widest wavelength and violet has the smallest